Neon Genesis Evangelion: Angelic Days: Release

 Neon Genesis Evangelion: Angelic Days is published in Japan by Kadokawa Shoten.
 It was serialized in Monthly Asuka from 2003 to 2005 and collected in 6 bound volumes.
-It was serialised in Newtype USA from August 2005 to January 2006.
+It was serialized in Newtype USA from August 2005 to January 2006.
 It is published in English by ADV Manga, in Thailand by Siam Inter Comics, in France by Glénat, in Germany by Carlsen Comics, in Italy by Panini Comics, in Spain by Norma Editorial, in Mexico by Grupo Editorial Vid, in Argentina Editorial Ivrea, and in Brazil by Conrad Editora.

 Reception

 MangaLife found that many of the characters were much less emotionally unstable in Angelic Days.
 Ed Chavez, writing for Mania Entertainment, felt that Angelic Days was "based on inconsistencies", while enjoying the high school romance comedy aspect of the manga, and being afraid for the teenagers due to the machinations of the adult characters.
 Internet Bookwatch describes the series as "less bleak" than the original Evangelion, but notes that the characters "still have their own personal demons to confront".